 5. Improves efficiency of the project

 Given the user flow is the starting point of the design process, getting this part right is key – especially in a large, detailed and complex SaaS project.
 In our user flows we identify which sections are required in every part of the journey so we can ensure that all interactions align and flow smoothly.
 For example on the welcome screen of an app, which buttons and menus will be available?
-Noting down, the main menu, log in and sign up helps you then ensure the journey a user could take from each is clear.
+Noting down, the main menu, logging in and signing up helps you then ensure the journey a user could take from each is clear.

 With our experience on larger technology projects, at Strafe we always ensure the user can DO what they logged on to the software, to do.
 From inviting new team members to a SaaS plan, resetting their password or going through the onboarding process, every step of these processes needs to be planned out in detail.

-When you have such detail written down, in an easy to understand format, the rest of the design process is much easier.
+When you have such detail written down, in an easy-to-understand format, the rest of the design process is much easier.
 Going back to add in a full ‘forgotten password’ flow, once the software has already been designed and built is a lot harder!

 6. You can personalise it